 3. Know Your Credit

 Also, be sure to take a look at your credit score before you refinance.
 A good score can save you money whether you’re refinancing or applying for a new mortgage.

 The best refinancing options will reduce your monthly payments, shorten the term of your loan, or help you quickly build equity.
 This process isn’t for the impatient.

 Although less paperwork will be involved than when you initially bought your home, there will still be a lot of it.
 Additionally, it will take a bit of time before you begin to see the impact of the money you’ll save and other benefits of refinancing.

 We know that making decisions like these aren’t to be taken lightly.
-This is why we do our best to serve our customer base in Kansas.
+This is why we do our best to serve our customer base in Kansas City.

-If “What is a Mortgage Refinance?” didn’t answer all your questions, please don’t hesitate to contact us.
+If “What is a Mortgage Refinance?” didn’t answer all your questions, please don’t hesitate to contact Metropolitan Mortgage Corporation.